Cádiz: Post-1492

 In the 18th century, the sand bars of the Guadalquivir forced the Spanish government to transfer its American trade from Seville to Cádiz, which now commanded better access to the Atlantic.
-Although the empire itself was declining, Cádiz now experienced another golden age from its new importance.
-It became one of Spain's greatest and most cosmopolitan cities and home to trading communities from many countries, the richest of which were the Irishmen.
-Many of today's historic buildings in the Old City date from this era.
+Although the empire itself was declining, Cádiz now experienced another golden age because of its new importance, and many of today's historic buildings in the Old City date from this era.
+It became one of Spain's greatest and most cosmopolitan cities and home to trading communities from many countries, chief among which were the French and Anglo-Irish.
+Irish Catholics were prohibited by the penal laws from owning land or entering a profession in Ireland, whereas in Spain they were as Catholics permitted to trade more freely than the English.

 On 12 October 1778, the right to trade with the Americas was expanded to most ports of mainland Spain, bringing the monopoly of trade hitherto enjoyed by the Port of the Bay of Cádiz to an end.

 During the Napoleonic Wars, Cádiz was blockaded by the British from 1797 until the Peace of Amiens in 1802 and again from 1803 until the outbreak of the Peninsular War in 1808.
 In that war, it was one of the few Spanish cities to hold out against the invading French and their candidate Joseph Bonaparte.
 Cádiz then became the seat of Spain's military high command and Cortes (parliament) for the duration of the war.
 It was here that the liberal Spanish Constitution of 1812 was proclaimed.
 The citizens revolted in 1820 to secure a renewal of this constitution and the revolution spread successfully until Ferdinand VII was imprisoned in Cádiz.
 French forces secured the release of Ferdinand in the 1823 Battle of Trocadero and suppressed liberalism for a time.
 In 1868, Cádiz was once again the seat of a revolution, resulting in the eventual abdication and exile of Queen Isabella II.
 The Cortes of Cádiz decided to reinstate the monarchy under King Amadeo just two years later.